09 300 5900

 Have a history or mining buff with you?
 Visit the 1899 Oreville stamping (ore crushing) battery on your way to or from the Whangaparapara coast.
 It's a great reminder of one of the many industries Great Barrier has contributed to over the years.

 Stay in this area for one more night at the Great Barrier Lodge would be a fantastic place to end your hiking experience on the Barrier, they have great meal options as well.

 Come and walk or stay at Glenfern Sanctuary, just near Port Fitzroy.
 They are a regional park committed to providing a safe habitat for threatened wildlife.
 Take the Glenfern Loop Track, if you're wanting a shorter, family-friendly, walk through this breathtaking scenery.

 They're open free to the public daily to explore this natural paradise and offer guided daytime and nighttime tours so you can learn about the work they do and the species they're working to protect.

 Book to stay in the historic homes so you can spend your holiday listening to the birds and swimming off their private wharf.

 End your day at Port Fitzroy Boat Club and enjoy the scenery around you while you dine at the only local tavern in the North Barrier.
 Alternatively, head back into Claris to enjoy an early evening bite to eat.

-Your SeaLink ferry back to Hamer Street, Wynyard Quarter in Auckland departs Tryphena (or Port Fitzroy every second Wednesday) mid-afternoon so we recommend getting up early and enjoying your last few hours on this island paradise.
+Your SeaLink ferry back to Hamer Street, Wynyard Quarter in Auckland departs Tryphena mid-afternoon.
+So we definitely recommend getting up early and enjoying your last few hours on this island paradise.